-One of his nephews, panicked and heavily sweating, cut in, ‘Having a body on our hands is dangerous.
-Hugo, you should steal away his memories.’
+One of the younger dwarves, panicked and heavily sweating, cut in: “Having a body on our hands is dangerous.
+Hugo, use your tricks and make him forget.”
 Hugo stared at his feet, unconvinced.

-‘You will start work in the mines in one hour, and you will do as we say.’
-Hugo was exhausted, bruised and bloody, but he tried his best to work and still the foreman unleashed his whip upon him.
+“You will start work in the mines in one hour, and you will do as we say.”

-I stood in a balcony above the back entrance to the prison, watching a chained man being lead through the open gates.
-The man wore a long brown beard and looked both young and old.
-He was muscular, but something about the way he bowed his head made him seem very weak.
-There was a great noise as he entered the common hall.
+A chained man was being lead through the open gates.
+He wore a long brown beard, was muscular, but his face looked weary and he bowed his head like a weak man.
 Many prisoners jeered him as he came through.
-His name was Jorin, a famed general.
+His name was Jorin, the infamous general.

-When the Crimson City rebelled against the crown he was the man who lead a small army across the plains and over the mountains for hundreds of miles to the city gates and won the battle, losing only a handful of men.
+When the Crimson City rebelled against the crown, Jorin lead a small army across the plains and over the mountains for hundreds of miles to the city gates and won the battle, losing only a handful of men.
 The victory was glorious and they drank and feasted for a good week before they thought to begin the march home.
 Word reached them of the celebrations in the capital and how support for the King had never been higher.
 Frustrated with the credit for his victory going to the king, who had done nothing but sit on his throne, he rallied his troops to show the capital who really won the war and who deserved to lead.

 Jorin laughed.
 The King was a young man who had never seen combat.
 It would be too easy, but he agreed to meet the King.
 Encircled by soldiers of both sides, who had already begun to mix together, the two locked swords.
 The King was on the back foot from the start, doing well to block each coming attack, but lacking the strength to parry.
 Jorin made a powerful downward slice, but the king dodged and brought his sword down on the generals fingers, cutting them off.
 The King placed his sword over his old friends neck and looked out at the crowd.